CoderPush/pulse/docs/commenting-and-emotion-plan.md

 - `POST /api/comments/[id]/emotions` — Add emotion to a comment
 - `POST /api/submissions/[id]/emotions` — Add emotion to a submission (optional)
 - `POST /api/comments/[id]/reply` — Add a reply to a comment
+- `POST /api/submissions/[id]/share` — Share a submission with another user (admin only)
+- `GET /api/submissions/shared-with-me` — List submissions shared with the current user

 ---